Biology (BIOL)

 Outcomes

-Students will be able to demonstrate a detailed understanding of (1) basic molecular techniques, (2) the macromolecules involved in genetic processes, and (3) published experiments that underlie our knowledge of these processesBIOL 383 Population Genetics (3 Credit Hours)
+Students will be able to demonstrate a detailed understanding of (1) basic molecular techniques, (2) the macromolecules involved in genetic processes, and (3) published experiments that underlie our knowledge of these processesBIOL 384 Microbial Pathogenesis of Infectious Disease (3 Credit Hours)

-The course is focused on teaching students the way bacteria, viruses, fungi, and pathogens, can adhere, invade, replicate, and cause damage and disease in their hosts.
+The course is focused on teaching students the way bacteria, viruses, fungi, and pathogens can adhere, invade, replicate, and cause damage and disease in their hosts.
 The course focuses on the techniques used by researchers to ask questions about these processes.

 Students will understand the ways pathogens cause disease, read and review primary literature, and apply techniques used in a grant proposal on a topic of their interest